Cristina Amon: Education

-Amon graduated with a diploma in mechanical engineering from Venezuela's Simón Bolívar University in 1981.
+Amon graduated with a degree in mechanical engineering from Venezuela's Simón Bolívar University in 1981.
 She went on to graduate studies at the Massachusetts Institute of Technology, completing a Master of Science (MSc) in 1985 and a doctor of science (ScD) in 1988.

 Research

 Amon is a pioneer in the development of computational fluid dynamics (CFD) for thermal design solutions in systems with multidisciplinary competing constraints.
 She has made contributions to concurrent thermal designs, electronics cooling and transient thermal management of wearable computers and electric vehicles.

 Amon leads the University of Toronto's Advanced Thermal/Fluids Optimization, Modelling, and Simulation (ATOMS) Laboratory where she conducts research in nanoscale thermal transport phenomena in semiconductors, energy systems and bioengineered devices.
 Amon's academic contributions include a number of highly cited book chapters and articles leading to an h-index of over 51.

 Career

 Amon became an assistant professor in mechanical engineering at Carnegie Mellon University in 1988, and was promoted to associate professor in 1993 and full professor in 1997.
 In 1998, she was named the Associate Director of the Institute for Complex Engineered Systems, and became its Director in 1999.
 She became the Raymond J. Lane Distinguished Professor of Mechanical Engineering in 2001.

 Her appointment as Dean of the Faculty of Applied Science and Engineering at the University of Toronto began in 2006.
 She was appointed as Alumni Chair Professor in BioEngineering in the Department of Mechanical and Industrial Engineering at the same time.
 Amon is the Faculty's first female dean.

 Amon is committed to increasing diversity within the engineering profession.
 In 2017, she was selected as the opening speaker at the Women in Science and Engineering 2017 National Conference.
 Under Amon's leadership, female enrolment in the first-year cohort at U of T Engineering reached a record 40.1% in 2016.

 Amon was also instrumental in bringing the Centre for Engineering Innovation & Entrepreneurship (CEIE) to life.
 The building will be the future hub of the Faculty's collaborative learning and interdisciplinary research.
 Construction began in 2015.